bowsr/DESRU/HOWITWORKS.md

 F - Firewall rule is detected and enabled
 R - ReShade is detected
 S - Slopeboosts are disabled [pm_allowRampJumping 0]; 1.0 only
+L - Framerate Limiter is disabled or unsupported; User must limit their frames to 250 through external means
 ```
 ### Row 3
 Below the version, a few things can show up.